Menu

 Studio

 The 1800 sq ft studio is unmatched in the East Bay and gives City studios a run for their money.
 A 50-foot span of floor to ceiling windows emits beautiful available light.
-Draw our full blackout curtains closed and you have that black slate that sets the stage for lighting control.
+Draw our full blackout curtains closed and you have that black slate that sets the stage for lighting control of electronic sources.
 A full complement of grip includes C-stands and arms, Matthews Mini and Manfrotto booms, 12’x12’, 8’x8′ & 6’x6′ butterflies with silks and griffoils on overhead rollers and tons of seamless.
 8 3’x6′ rolling and folding tables are supported with carts that manage sandbags, apple boxes, cords for 8 identical sets.
-Currently we are redeveloping our storage systems to make our mountains of gear more accessible and portable.
+We have redeveloped our storage systems to make our mountains of gear more accessible and portable.

 Got an idea or assignment?
 This is the place.